Yoruba calendar

-The Yoruba calendar (Kọ́jọ́dá) is a calendar used by the Yoruba people of southwestern and north central Nigeria and southern Benin.
+The Yoruba calendar (Yoruba: Kọ́jọ́dá or Kojoda) is a calendar used by the Yoruba people of southwestern and north central Nigeria and southern Benin.
 The calendar has a year beginning on the last moon of May or first moon of June of the Gregorian calendar.
 The new year coincides with the Ifá festival.

 The traditional Yoruba week has four days.
-The four days that are dedicated to the Orisa go as follow:
+The four days that are dedicated to the Orisha (Òrìṣà) and other supernatural beings go as follow: